 If you are interested in applying to any of our academic programs, please visit the School's admissions page for application information.

 The Combined Degree Program allows outstanding BSPH students to combine their undergraduate studies with a public health professional master's degrees at the School of Public Health and Tropical Medicine.
-Students may combine the BSPH with the MPH, MSPH, MHA or MPH&TM.
+Students may combine the BSPH with the MPH, MSPH, or MHA.
 The combined degree typically takes four semesters (including the summer semester) after completion of the BSPH degree.
 The combined degree program allows up to 12 graduate level credits to be completed while an undergraduate which saves approximately one semester.
+For more information on this program please visit the BSPH page.

 For more information, please contact us at email@example.com.